focusaurus/express_code_structure/README.md

 - `foo.btape.js` can be used for tests that need to execute in a browser environment

 I use filesystem globs and the `find . -name '*.tape.js'` command to get access to all my tests as necessary.

+### Integration Tests

+Still same principle, but if your integration tests are coupled to the interactions across several subsystems, they go in the parent directory of those subsystems.
+For this example, that would mean putting integration tests directly in the `app` directory.
+If you have a lot of integration tests, organize them into subdirectories of `app` according to the same group-by-coupling and associated principles.

 ## How to organize code within each `.js` module file